No Longer Showing.

 We search in desperation and exaltation for radical, hopeful sites that we cannot see—to let them go, again and again.

-With Ka Baird, Madeline Best, Strauss Bourque-Lafrance, Lizzie Feidelson, Nicole Marie Mannarino, Lydia Okrent, and João dos Santos Martins.
+With Ka Baird, Madeline Best, Strauss Bourque-LaFrance, Lizzie Feidelson, Joshua Lubin-Levy, Nicole Mannarino, João dos Santos Martins, and Lydia Okrent.
 Organized by Matthew Lyons.

 To learn more about the benefits of becoming a member, please click here.

 Moriah Evans: Configure is made possible with commissioning support from Jerome Foundation and a Late-Stage Stipend grant from Mertz Gilmore Foundation; annual program grants from Howard Gilman Foundation, Mertz Gilmore Foundation, The Jerome Robbins Foundation, and The Harkness Foundation for Dance; and in part by public funds from New York City Department of Cultural Affairs in partnership with the City Council and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.

 This work was developed in part through a series of residencies at MANA Contemporary; Mount Tremper Arts; NDA's LiftOff Creative and Project Development Residency and Satellite Residency; MoMA PS1; ImPulsTanz, Vienna; as well as technical residencies at The Kitchen.

 Photo: Prem Krishnamurthy

 Artist Jibade-Khalil Huffman has been working in, around, and between the worlds of video and literature for much of his adult life.
 As a child, however, all he wanted was to be a DJ.
 And the significance of this childhood fantasy becomes abundantly clear when one speaks with Huffman regarding h...Read On